• Home

 Thank you Jane"

 Jane is a licensed Body Mapping Educator who has presented classes and workshops for the International Double Reed Society and the Boston Woodwind Society, at Kinhaven Music School and Rivers School Conservatory, at Double Reed Days at UMass Amherst and SUNY Purchase, and at URI, Providence College and Rhode Island College.
+She also gives individual lessons at her Jamestown RI studio.

 To learn more about Body Mapping, go to